JulieRauer/Questionnaire/Questionnaire_After.md

 35. Were you satisfied with the display of the address and map shown?

-(1 - satisfied, 5 - not satisfied)
+Circle: 1 - satisfied, 5 - not satisfied)

 <pre>1	2	3	4	5 <pre>